Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </details>

 ## Add middleware
 Add authorization and authentication middleware after `app.UseHttpsRedirection()` in `Program.cs`.
 The order of these middlewares matter.
-Remember that we need to know who the user is (authentication) before we determines what the user has access to (authorization)
+Remember that we need to know who the user is (authentication) before we determine what the user has access to (authorization).

 ```csharp
 app.UseAuthentication();